We earn commissions from brands listed on this site, which influences how listings are presented.

 Chase Chase Visit Site

-The New Face of Banks During the COVID Crisis
+The New Face of Banks After the Pandemic

-“Before the coronavirus hit, traditional banks’ relationships with their customers could be best described as mixed,” said Alan McIntyre in a Forbes article.
 This time around, banks are serving consumers better during the uncertainty.
-In regards to the difference between the two crises, American Banker said, “[Banks] also have the one thing most needed at a time like this — public trust.”
+Regarding the difference between the two crises, American Banker said, “[Banks] also have the one thing most needed at a time like this — public trust.”
 This is mostly due to new regulations put in place, especially ones that require banks to extend mortgage and student loan payment deadlines.
 Banks have also been in charge of dispersing aid to small businesses and the self-employed.

 McIntyre continued to say that banks have adopted a “we are in this together” type attitude rather than the “every person for themselves” stance that shook 2008.
 “Fintechs back up that talk with digital- and mobile-based services that make getting, sending and spending money easier by, for example, eliminating fees for cross-border transactions and providing insights for longer-term needs like retirement planning,” said McIntyre.